University of Indianapolis: Athens - Odyssey in Athens

 It was truly a once in a lifetime experience in which I was completely immersed in another culture.
 It was worthwhile because as a graduate student, I probably will not get the opportunity to travel abroad again!
 Katrina S - University of Indianapolis

 cultural exposure yes!!!
 A student - SUNY - College at Geneseo

 international perspective; absolutely Elizabeth A - University of Indianapolis

 I feel like I learned how to relax a little more because the people in Greece are so laid back.
 I also learned how to be even more independent because I came to Greece by myself, and spent the first couple of days by myself, and spent the last week by myself. leanne.schaefer - Capital University

 It was absolutely worthwhile.
 I would highly suggest study abroad in general, and specifically Odyssey in Athens.
-Brian S - University at Buffalo
+Brian S - SUNY - Buffalo

 The Odyssey in Athens program is a wonderful semester, or year-long program, offered through the University of Indianapolis-Athens, Greece (UIndy-Athens), which is the ONLY accredited American University in Greece completely owned and controlled by its US parent.
 Accreditation through the Higher Learning Commission of the North Central Association is complimented by other prestigious specialist accreditations such as the ACBSP in Business.

 All courses are taught in English by highly qualified group of faculty and students received a transcript at the end of their semester abroad.
 One factor that distinguishes the Odyssey program from other study abroad programs is that students take courses along side Greek and other international students at the UINDY Athens campus.
 This helps to facilitate cultural integration.
 Also, students are able to choose from a variety of classes each semester and therefore do not need to interupt their program of study.